| [History

 doubt that the greatest threat was the Yellow Turban rebellion.
 This was

-Zhang Fei first met each other while on the verge to enlist into the
+when Liu Bei, Guan Yu, and Zhang Fei first met each other while on the verge to enlist into the

 government force.
 They got together to discuss